-There are leave of absence forms available in the Lower School office for you to inform us in advance of any leave to be taken during the term.
+There are leave of absence forms which can be downloaded from the Parent/Attendance section on the School website and need to be submitted at least 3 weeks before.
 However, it is now County policy that except in exceptional circumstances holidays taken in term time will not be authorised and can incur a fixed penalty notice.